This is the best easy hummus recipe made with a few simple ingredients in minutes! It’s fresh, flavorful and easily adaptable!

 If you think you don’t love hummus, I promise you’ll want to stick around for this recipe.
 Store bought hummus is a total disappointment once you’ve had fresh homemade hummus.
 You’ll never go back!

-The secret?
 The flavor profile – the right blend of tahini, lemon, oil and spices; and texture.

 While you can boil chickpeas, you can save yourself the time and stress and achieve the same great texture and flavor without!